Robert F. Twynham

 We all were part of those early years with Bob Twynham and the C-MOQ Men & Boys Choir.
 Mr. Twynham was a tough and demanding instructor, who cussed like a sailor, and had a green thumb for talent.
 The little Hooper sprouts were fortunate to have good “ears” to pick up the relative pitches.
 We learned to follow and then lead the sopranos as we picked the melodies, honed the harmony, and mastered the descants.

-What was most remarkable to me about Bob Twynham was the fact that he was blind in one eye and deaf in one ear.
-How he was able to write and perform and direct and sing, much less cope with a feisty men and boys’ choir, is still a mystery to me.
+What was most remarkable about Bob Twynham was the fact that he was blind in one eye and deaf in one ear.
+How he was able to write and perform and direct and sing, much less cope with a feisty men and boys’ choir, is still a mystery.
 I imagined him like Beethoven, feeling the sound of the piano with its legs cut off, by sensing the music through the floor.
 He had a gift that was indomitable.

 To our chagrin the security guards would not allow us to go down the center isle to receive communion.
 Instead a deacon came up to the loft with the sacred wafers.
 All was not a loss, though, because we sang our hearts out and the adults there said the music and singing were great.
 Our parents did not go to DC with us.
 They watched on television as the guests arrived and left the church.
 The Johnson wedding, at least the part in the Cathedral, was not to be a public spectacle.
 The only thing I remember hearing on the national news that night about the wedding was a quotation from Everett Dirkson, the Senate Minority Leader, who said to a reporter as he walked out of the Cathedral, “The choir sounded like angels!”